tc13/covid-19-immunity/README.md

 - This repository is under active development and is subject to change as the analysis evolves
 ```

 After cloning the repository, run SEIIRRS-discrete-age-interventions-scenarios.R in RStudio.
-Install required packages lubrdiate and testthat.
+Install required packages lubridate and testthat.
 More instructions to follow